A Documentary About The Ordinary Acts That Become Quietly Terrifying After A Cardiac Event

 Why This Documentary Is Being Made

-When people talk about cardiac recovery, the focus is often on survival, treatment, medication, and physical progress.
+When people talk about cardiac recovery, the focus is often on survival, treatment, medication, rehabilitation and physical progress.
 Those things matter enormously, but they are not always the whole story.

 What The Film Is Exploring